daiki328/daiki328/README.md

 ### Hi, I'm Daiki Sakuma 👋

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning golang.

 <!--
 **daiki328/daiki328** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.